 Implementing Equitable Hiring Practices

-The IDEA Committee is developing a Equitable Hiring Checklist to be used in all faculty searches in conjunction with IFAS level training in equitable hiring practices.
+The IDEA Committee has developed an Equitable Faculty Hiring Checklist to be used in all faculty searches in conjunction with IFAS level training in equitable hiring practices.

 Training Students and Employees